NormanDunbar/ArchiveExtractor/README.rst

 The index table entries start immediately after the header.

 Each entry has a 6 byte record locator.
-This comes in two parts, the first 4 bytes are the offset into the database file, and *not* from the start of the data area, the next two bytes give the length, in bytes, of the entire record.
+This comes in two parts, the first 4 bytes are the offset into the *database file*, and not from the start of the *data area*, the next two bytes *appear* to give the length, in bytes, of the entire record - except, it appears that it doesn't quite work out that way in some cases!

 Following the record locator is 8 bytes of data for each sorted field in the record.
 For numeric fields the data here doesn't appear to be the same 8 bytes stored in the data area.
 I have yet to determine what goes here for string fields.

 When the ArchiveExtractor walks the data area of an indexed database file it uses the valid index entries to extract only the valid records.
-When the database isn't sorted, it has to check each record isn't sitting in a free space area, which indicates that the record isn't valid anymore.
-Probably an old deleted record.
+When the database isn't sorted, it has to check each record isn't sitting in a free space area, which indicates that the record isn't valid any more and *might* be a previously deleted record.

 Free Space Table
 ----------------